Last Updated on October 26, 2022 by Sorin Petroj

 A calf strain is a common injury in table tennis.
-Many this can be caused by many factors, including overusing your legs and playing on an uneven surface.
+Many of these can be caused by factors, including overusing your legs and playing on an uneven surface.
 However, you can be too tired from practicing plays that require heavy calf muscles.

 It’s always best to stop before any physical symptoms arise!

 A calf strain table tennis injury can be quite painful and require surgery.
 The muscle on the front of your leg, also called gastrocnemius or knee flexor, originates from below it meets with one’s tibia (lower end).
 Also, being attached further along its length crosses over both sides to give more stability.
 For example, our entire lower body when we bend forward during running.